wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/sap-integration.md

 2. Ensure the server configuration file
     `             SAPSYS.server            ` is available in
     `MI_HOME/conf/sap            ` folder.
-3. Start the ESB Profile of WSO2 EI using the
+3. Start the Micro Integrator using the
     `              -Djava.library.path             ` switch to specify
     the location of your SAP jco library.
-    For example, you can execute the following command to start the ESB
+    For example, you can execute the following command to start the Micro Integrator from the `MI_HOME` directory:
-    Profile:

     ```bash
     ./micro-integrator.sh -Djava.library.path=/usr/lib/jvm/jre1.7.0/lib/i386/server/
     ```
-4. Create the `              IDocReceiver             ` proxy service
-    with the following configuration:
+4. Create the `IDocReceiver` proxy service with the following configuration:

     ```xml
     <proxy xmlns=http://ws.apache.org/ns/synapse